 - College graduate

-When I say “insanely” specific, I mean creating a fictional person with a story.
-Here’s how I would create his persona:
+When we say “insanely” specific, we mean creating a fictional person with a story.
+Here’s how we would create his persona:

 - 23 years old